 carry out the noise assessment of a planning application, or whether the authority can

 legitimately place the burden on the applicant.
+3.1.1 Low background noise levelsThere is

 repeated reference in the consultations to problems of areas with low background noise